LordHarsh/Workout-Buddy-MERN/README.md

 The server-side code is written in Node.js and uses Express.js as a web framework.
 The client-side code is written in React.js.

 ## Database
 The application uses MongoDB as a database.
-The database is located in the data folder.
+The database is deployed on MongoDB Atlas.

 ## Local Setup